-What is the test to find out if I am infected with SARS-CoV-2?
+What is the baseline test to find out if I am infected with SARS-CoV-2?

 Text updated on 2020-04-30

-How do we detect the virus?
-The processing of samples, whether nasopharyngeal, salivary, or fecal, begins with inactivation of the virus before the extraction of the genetic material of the virus, the RNA.
-For saliva analysis, the samples are fluidized.
-In France, the virus RNA detection protocol is then based on a one-step RT-qPCR type amplification developed at the national reference centre of the Institut Pasteur and the World Health Organization.
-The RT-qPCR amplification targets two specific regions of the virus and a genomic region specific to the patient's cells in a "housekeeper gene".
+What are the steps to detect the virus?
+The processing of samples, whether nasopharyngeal or buccal, begins with the inactivation of the virus, before the extraction of the genetic material of the virus, the RNA.
+Then, for the analysis of saliva, the samples must be fluidized.
+In France, the reference protocol for the detection of virus RNA is then based on a one-step RT-qPCR amplification developed at the national reference centre of the Institut Pasteur and the World Health Organization.
+The RT-qPCR amplification targets two specific regions of the virus and, for some tests, a genomic region specific to the patient's cells.
 This human sequence makes it possible to validate both the origin of the sample and the quality of the samples and to standardize them with respect to each other.
-This avoids having numerous false negatives linked to a bad sample.
-A standard range of synthetic viral RNA allows researchers to quantify samples for the number of RNA molecules of SARS-CoV-2.
-In total, it takes about 4 hours from the start of sample processing to providing the test results from the laboratory.
+False-negative errors due to incorrect sampling are thus avoided.
+A standard range of synthetic viral RNA allows the number of RNA molecules in the samples to be quantified from SARS-CoV-2.
+However, it is rarely used and the results do not give the real viral load.
+This protocol takes at least 3 - 4 hours from the start of sample processing until the test result is obtained in the laboratory.